AndyRixon/LayerBB/README.md

 ## Installation
 1. Download the latest release from GitHub: https://github.com/AndyRixon/LayerBB/releases
 2. Unzip the archive you downloaded to your computer using 7-Zip or WinRar.
-3. Upload the contents of the "upload" folder using an FTP client such as FileZilla (except update.php).
+3. Upload the contents of the unzipped folder using an FTP client such as FileZilla.
 4. Rename config.php.new in the applications directory to config.php
 5. Using your browser, navigate to the installation script (I.E: http://yourdomain.com/install/).
 6. Follow the instructions that you see on your screen.